Songmu/peep/README.md

 ## Description

-Watch a process and execute specified command for notification when finished.
+Watch a process using $PID and execute specified command for notification when finished.
+It can watch a remote command.

 ## Installation